scott-howard-james/encyclopedia/README.md

 : keys may be *assigned* single values or *tagged* with multiple values

 inversion
-: Encyclopedias may be inverted such that their values map to their keys
+: Encyclopedias may swap their key-value pairs

 ## Say that Differently